 Most Versatile Multimeter

-What Are People Saying About the AstroAI Digital Multimeter?
+What People Are Saying About The AstroAI Digital Multimeter

 Despite its many features, several customers found this multimeter to be intuitive to use.
 Though it gave most users accurate readings, customers said that the manufacturer’s customer service team was responsive and helpful if theirs didn’t.
 Negatively, we did see some customers say that the tips of the leads were too small to fit into standard wall sockets, while some complained of inaccurate leads.